Celiaxz/alx-system_engineering-devops/0x01-shell_permissions/README.md

 100-change_owner_and_group : changes the owner to vincent and the grp owner to staff for all the files and dir in the working dir.
 101-symbolic_link_permissions : changes the owner and the grp owner of _hello to vincent and staff respectively.
 102-if_only : changes the owner of the file hello to betty only if it is owned by the user guillaume.
+103-Star_wars : plays the StarWars IV episode in the terminal.